rump0054/Hubbub/README.md

 Hubbub
 ======
-Grails In Action 2 Project - blah blah blah
+Grails In Action 2 Project